SABHYAGUPTA5XR/MyPortfolio/README.md

 - Smooth animations using Framer Motion 💫
 - Interactive chatbot with RAG 🤖 (to be implemented soon!!)

-## 📌 Credit & Inspiration
-This portfolio was **originally forked** from [Adeola Badero's portfolio](https://github.com/adex-hub/ade-folio),
-but has been **significantly customized** with new features, design updates, and additional sections.

 # Tech Stack